czuma/qwik/packages/qwik-city/src/runtime/src/api.md

 // @public (undocumented)
 export const useNavigate: () => RouteNavigate;

+// @public
+export const usePreventNavigate$: (qrl: PreventNavigateCallback) => void;

+// Warning: (ae-internal-missing-underscore) The name "usePreventNavigateQrl" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const usePreventNavigateQrl: (fn: QRL<PreventNavigateCallback>) => void;

 // Warning: (ae-forgotten-export) The symbol "ValidatorConstructor" needs to be exported by the entry point index.d.ts
 //